 If the suspected offender is an employee of or is hired to perform duties at MSC, the Head of School will in turn inform the school's ECCE representative of the referral.
-If the suspected offender is the Head of School, the school's Child Protection Officers are obligated to also inform the school's ECCE representative.
+If the suspected offender is the Head of School, the school's Child Protection Officers will inform ECCE in writing that an allegation was made.